 Tel: +44 (0)7505 485 950

-John Rodriguez Yachts provides professional ABYA yacht conveyancing & legal transfer of vessel title.
-The details of all vessels are offered in good faith but the correctness and accuracy of these particulars is not guaranteed and they do not constitute a part of any contract.
-We cannot guarantee nor warrant any vendor/third party supplied paperwork or the condition of the vessel.
-A buyer is strongly advised to instruct his agents, or marine surveyors, to investigate such details as the buyer desires validated.
-Although not mandatory in the UK we would always suggest appropriate training be undertaken before using a vessel.
-All vessels are offered subject to prior sale, price change, or withdrawal without notice.
+Due to the specialist nature of the yachts we sell, our yachts are not in one central location but berthed at their owner’s home port in different marinas along the UK South Coast.
+Therefore for private views, we will drive to the individual marina location to meet you at a pre-arranged day and time.
+Details of all vessels are offered in good faith.
+The correctness/accuracy of these particulars is not guaranteed and they do not constitute a part of any contract.
+We cannot guarantee nor warrant any vendor/third party supplied paperwork or vessel condition.
+A buyer is strongly advised to instruct his agents or marine surveyors to investigate such details as desired validated.
+All vessels offered subject to prior sale, price change, or withdrawal without notice.
 John Rodriguez Yachts is a trading name of John Rodriguez Yachts LLP Reg.
-No. OC416718 (England and Wales).
-Registered office C/O Connect Accounting, 15 Western Parade, Barnet, Herts, England, EN5 1AH.
+No. OC416718 (England & Wales) Registered office C/O Connect Accounting, 15 Western Parade, Herts, UK, EN5 1AH.
 VAT No: 180730322.
-FCA FRN Number: 676493.
+FCA FRN 676493